-Assistance for the District of Columbia Can Include as Required:
+Assistance for the District Can Include as Required:

 - Payment of not less than 75 percent of the eligible costs for repairing or replacing damaged public facilities, such as roads, bridges, utilities, buildings, schools, recreational areas and similar publicly owned property, as well as certain private non-profit organizations engaged in community service activities.
-(Source: FEMA funded, District of Columbia administered.)
+(Source: FEMA funded, district administered.)

-- Payment of not more than 75 percent of the approved costs for hazard mitigation projects undertaken by the District of Columbia to prevent or reduce long-term risk to life and property from natural or technological disasters.
-(Source: FEMA funded, District of Columbia administered.)
+- Payment of not more than 75 percent of the approved costs for hazard mitigation projects undertaken by the commonwealth and local governments to prevent or reduce long-term risk to life and property from natural or technological disasters.
+(Source: FEMA funded, district administered.)

 How to Apply for Assistance:

-- Application procedures for local government will be explained at a series of federal/District of Columbia applicant briefings with locations to be announced in the affected area by recovery officials.
-Approved public repair projects are paid through the District of Columbia from funding provided by FEMA and other participating federal agencies.
+- Application procedures for the district will be explained at a series of federal/commonwealth applicant briefings with locations to be announced in the affected area by recovery officials.
+Approved public repair projects are paid through the district from funding provided by FEMA and other participating federal agencies.

 Follow FEMA online at blog.fema.gov, www.twitter.com/fema, www.facebook.com/fema, and www.youtube.com/fema.
 Also, follow Administrator Craig Fugate's activities at www.twitter.com/craigatfema.
 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.